SoCal salmon with spring vegetables and green tahini sauce

 • Pat the fish dry with a paper towel; season generously with salt and pepper.

 In a large frying pan over medium-high heat, warm 1 to 2 tablespoons oil until hot but not smoking.
-Add the fish, skin side down, and cook until lightly browned and the skin is crisp, 3 to 5 minutes.
+Add the fish, skin side down, and cook until the skin is crisp, 3 to 5 minutes.
 Turn and cook until the flesh is almost opaque, 1 to 2 minutes.
 Add 1 tablespoon [2 TBL] lemon juice and 1 tablespoon [2 TBL] oil or butter (from your pantry) and cook, carefully spooning the liquid regularly over the fish, until the flesh is opaque and flaky, 1 to 2 minutes.
 Transfer to a plate; season with salt and pepper.

 • Pat the scallops dry with a paper towel; season lightly with salt.